kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 | Document       | `txt` and `pdf` files.                                                                |
 | Point Cloud    | `pcd` files.                                                                          |

-Kolena will attempt to infer common id fields (eg. locator, text) based on what is present in the dataset during import.
-This can be overriden by explicitly declaring id fields when importing via the Web App from the [:kolena-dataset-16: Datasets](https://app.kolena.io/redirect/datasets) page, or the SDK by using the [`upload_dataset`](../reference/dataset/index.md#kolena.dataset.dataset.upload_dataset) function.

 Metadata and other additional fields can be added to datasets by adding a column to the `.csv` and providing values for datapoints where applicable.
 For example `image_height` and `image_width` may be useful metadata for image datasets and fields like `word_count` may be useful for text datasets.